monaca-plugins/monaca-plugin-nfc-reader/README-en.md

 ### Definition of system codes

-By default, the Felica system code `0003` is defined in this plugin.
+By default, the FeliCa system code `0003` is defined in this plugin.
 If change or add system code, please set by one of the following way.

 #### Setting for Monaca Cloud IDE